MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 {% include eyebrow.html label="Context" heading="Waiting for the right moment" %}

+I've followed AI closely since GPT-4's release in March 2023, and became a daily user of these tools by late 2023.
+In 2024 I put it to work in production: at Carbon Direct, I designed an [AI-powered Scope 3 workflow]({% post_url 2024-11-19-carbon-direct-scope3-automation %}) that paired large language models with a human-in-the-loop correction tool that fed every analyst fix back into an ML model.

-For about two years, I used AI chat tools for research and synthesis while keeping them out of my design and prototyping workflow.
-Several months before this project, I had used Build by Reforge, a beta-phase AI prototyping tool, to explore how to modernize customer support tools for managing policy cancellation requests.
+Yet I deliberately kept these tools out of my own design and prototyping workflow.
+In late 2025, I used Build by Reforge, a beta-phase AI prototyping tool, to explore how to modernize customer support tools for managing policy cancellation requests.
 I saw the potential immediately.
 I also saw the problem: I was spending more time tweaking prompts than making actual design progress.
 The tools weren't mature enough yet to be a genuine force multiplier.
 On projects with pressing deadlines, that time investment wasn't worth it.

 So I waited.
 Not for the tools to become perfect, but for a moment where experimenting would also mean delivering something genuinely valuable.

-That moment arrived as an ambitious constraint.
-My squad was tasked with defining the northstar vision for a mobile product — the Digital Vault, a secure platform giving retail jewelry customers a way to catalog and insure their pieces while maintaining their connection to their trusted jeweler — and presenting it to senior executives as input into a larger strategic plan.
+That moment arrived in March 2026, as an ambitious constraint.
+My squad was tasked with defining the northstar vision for a mobile product, the Digital Vault.
+This secure platform would give retail jewelry customers a way to catalog and insure their pieces while maintaining their connection to their trusted jeweler, and we'd present the vision to senior executives as input into a larger strategic plan.
 Two sprints.
 No engineering bandwidth.
 A need for something real enough to put in front of actual users.

 I had frontend development and product management experience that most product designers on my team didn't.
 I wanted to see how far that background, combined with a new generation of AI tools, could take me.
 This case study documents what I built, how I built it, and what I learned.